korinnalindemann/korinnalindemann.github.io/_pages/about.md

 My research interests focus on migration, comparative politics and political behaviour using quasi-experimental and experimental methods.
 Most of my research addresses a central question for contemporary democracies: What shapes attitudes and political behaviour in times of diversity?
 More precisely, my research seeks to 1) understand the dynamics of the political behaviour of immigrants with a particular focus on cultural transmission and 2) the political behaviour of the broader public - often, but not exclusively, through the lens of immigration.
 Some of my work is published or accepted at *Political Science Research and Methods* and *Electoral Studies*.

-Feel free to contact me if you would like to connect and talk about projects, common interests or anything else at [korinna.lindemann@uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!
+Please feel free to contact me if you are interested in these about projects or common interests at [korinna.lindemann@uni-mannheim.de](mailto:korinna.lindemann@uni-mannheim.de)!